 ANSHULA GANDHI

-I currently do research in combinatorics, formal verification, and automated theorem proving.
-I have previously conducted research in robotics, nanosystems, and astrophysics.
+I am currently doing research in combinatorics and computation-aided mathematics.
+I have previously conducted research in knot theory, robotics, nanosystems, and astrophysics.

 You can download my CV here.